 Being a HEA fellow will give you many opportunities for networking and collaborating with your peers across campus and across other institutions in Australasia.
 You will also have opportunities for University service and peer support.

 You will be invited to Fellowship Forums and EFS Master Classes where you will be able to discuss teaching and learning in informal settings with other fellows in all categories and with educational leaders in diverse fields.

 You may also be asked to support/mentor future applicants, including by invitations to present in Academic Professional Development modules.
-These opportunities for peer support and mentoring will contribute to your future professional development, and will involve high-level training in coaching, peer engagement, and dialogic and written assessment against criteria.
+These opportunities for peer support and mentoring will contribute to your future professional development, and will involve high-level training in mentoring, peer engagement, and dialogic and written assessment against criteria.

 All activities that you contribute to the EFS are reported annually in a Record of Service signed by the Deputy Vice-Chancellor (Academic).

 From time to time, you may be asked to contribute to ongoing research programs about teaching quality and educational reports to your College and/or the University.